CrimsonWarpedcraft/MobActions/README.md

-# MobPortals
+# MobActions

-Welcome to MobPortals!
-A simple way to turn any mob into a portal players can click on to use!
+Welcome to MobActions!
+A simple way to turn any mob into actions players can click to use!

 ## Simple and Stable
 Works with Paper, Spigot, and Bukkit servers!